 - Dense floating mats of water soldier can hinder recreational activities, such as boating, angling and swimming.

 - Sharp serrated leaf edges can cut swimmers and individuals who handle water soldier plants.
 Caution should be taken whenever handling the plant.

 Since the water soldier populations in Ontario are the only known wild occurrences in North America, it is very important to prevent the plant’s introduction and spread to new locations.
-The Ministry of Natural Resources and Forestry, with support from partnering agencies including the Ontario Federation of Anglers and Hunters, Trent University, conservation authorities, Ministry of the Environment and Climate Change, and Parks Canada is monitoring and tracking the spread of water soldier within Ontario waterbodies and undertaking a variety of control measures to prevent its spread to new locations.
+The Ministry of Natural Resources and Forestry, with support from partnering agencies including the Ontario Federation of Anglers and Hunters, Trent University, conservation authorities, Ministry of the Environment, Conservation, and Parks, and Parks Canada is monitoring and tracking the spread of water soldier within Ontario waterbodies and undertaking a variety of control measures to prevent its spread to new locations.